-In 1977, members of the College of Medicine's charter class of 32 students began their medical training in the basement of the Olin E. Teague Research Center on Texas A&M University's campus.
-They received their Doctor of Medicine degrees through Texas A&M University in 1981.
-In 1999, the College of Medicine joined the newly created Texas A&M Health Science Center and to date, more than 2,258 physicians have received their medical training here.
+In 1977, the Texas A&M College of Medicine's charter class of 32 students began its medical training in the basement of the Olin E. Teague Research Center on the campus of Texas A&M University, and in 1981 the students received their Doctor of Medicine degrees.
+The College of Medicine joined the newly created Texas A&M University Health Science Center in 1999, and to date, more than 2,258 physicians have received their medical training from the college.

-The mission of the Texas A&M College of Medicine is to improve the health and well-being of the people of Texas through excellence in education, research and health care delivery.
+The mission of the Texas A&M College of Medicine is to improve the health and well-being of the residents of Texas through excellence in education, research and health care delivery.

-The College of Medicine offers the M.D. degree, as well as a dual M.D./M.B.A. degree through a partnership with the Texas A&M University Mays Business School.
-The Graduate Program in Medical Sciences leading to a Ph.D. degree is administered within the College of Medicine and is granted through the School of Graduate Studies.
+The College of Medicine offers the M.D. degree, as well as a dual M.D./MBA degree through a partnership with Texas A&M University's Mays Business School.
+The Graduate Program in Medical Sciences leading to a Ph.D. is administered within the College of Medicine and is granted through the School of Graduate Studies.
 The M.D./Ph.D. degree is administered jointly by the College of Medicine and School of Graduate Studies.

-The College of Medicine currently enrolls more than 800 medical students.
-The College accepts an average of 15 graduate students per academic year.
+The College of Medicine currently enrolls more than 800 medical students, and accepts an average of 15 graduate students per academic year.

-Current faculty includes more than 1,600 basic scientists and clinicians serving in Bryan-College Station, Corpus Christi, Dallas, Houston, Round Rock, Temple and other clinical locations across Texas.
+The College of Medicine's faculty includes more than 1,600 basic scientists and clinicians serving in Bryan-College Station, Corpus Christi, Dallas, Houston, Round Rock and Temple, as well as other clinical locations throughout Texas.

-The College of Medicine is affiliated with several excellent health care organizations across the state.
+The College of Medicine is affiliated with several excellent health care organizations in the state:

-- In Bryan-College Station, students receive outstanding clinical training at the Family Medicine Residency, the College Station Medical Center, the Physicians Center, Baylor Scott & White Hospital-College Station, Baylor Scott & White Clinic-College Station, and St. Joseph Regional Health Center.
+- In Bryan-College Station, students receive outstanding clinical training at the Family Medicine Residency, the College Station Medical Center, the Physicians Center Hospital, Baylor Scott & White Medical Center-College Station, Baylor Scott & White Clinic-College Station and CHI St. Joseph Regional Health Center.

 - In Corpus Christi, the college is affiliated with CHRISTUS Spohn Hospital and Driscoll Children's Hospital.